 Welcome to the website of the

-This website, created in February 2023, is driven by Gerald Potash (left), who was born and grew up in Stellenbosch and worked there most of his adult life.
-He still lives nearby in Somerset West.
-To make contact and start your own family page, please answer the questions on the Contact page; write to firstname.lastname@example.org or get in touch with Gerald Potash directly at email@example.com.
+This website, created in August 2023, is driven by Jos Kahn (left), who was born and grew up and still lives in Prince Alfred Hamlet, where he has worked all of his adult life.
+Get in touch with Jos directly at firstname.lastname@example.org.

 Please join the CHOL interactive email list where you can post information and ask questions of like-minded people.
 To join, send an email to email@example.com.
 Leave the subject line BLANK and in the message say: SUBSCRIBE CHOL followed by your First name and your Last name only (please delete any automatic signatures).